vroslmend/check-the-card-game-v2/PROJECT_AI_NOTES.md

   - Server validates, performs swap, discards the special card, and ends the turn
   - Peeking is handled client-side but validated by the server
   - If a K/Q/J is drawn, the player may swap it into their hand (no ability triggered) or discard it immediately (ability is triggered)
+- Stacking special abilities:
+  - Allow consecutive discards of matching K/Q/J, with abilities resolved in reverse order (LIFO)
+  - Track stacks with `specialAbilityStack` and `stackActive` in game state
+  - Out-of-turn stacking through `stackSpecialCard` move
+  - Validate matching rank for stacking
+  - Resolve abilities in LIFO order using `resolveStack`
+- Quick action (matching card discard):
+  - Allow out-of-turn matching discards to form pairs
+  - 5-second window for quick actions after each non-special card discard
+  - Penalties (draw a card) for incorrect attempts
+  - Automatic "Check" trigger when a player's hand is emptied via quick action
 - Documentation: PROJECT_AI_NOTES.md is up to date with all rules, implementation details, and lessons learned

 ### ⏳ What is LEFT
-- Stacking special abilities: allow consecutive discards of matching K/Q/J, with abilities resolved in reverse order (LIFO)
-- Quick action (matching card discard): allow out-of-turn matching discards to form pairs, with penalties for incorrect discards
 - Calling "Check" and end-of-round: allow a player to call "Check" to end the round, lock their hand, and trigger final turns for others
 - Scoring: reveal all cards, calculate scores, and determine the winner at the end of the round
 - Player locking: lock a player's hand after calling "Check" or discarding all cards